 Back to All Events

-Join us for a rare and intimate Tango Weekend, bringing together extraordinary artists from Argentina and the United States for a celebration of music, movement, and connection.
+Join us for a rare and intimate weekend, bringing together extraordinary artists from Argentina and the United States for a celebration of music, movement, theatre, and connection.

 Guest artists include Aldo Romero, Artistic directors of Tango Porteño and Ana Thomas (Las Vegas) and Cynthia Giannini, both ATUSA champions and World Cup finalists.
 Together, they offer a rich program designed for dancers, artists, and enthusiasts alike.